LidorBaum/3DPrinterWLED/README.md

 WLED - the IP of the ESP <br />
 LEDS - how many LEDs you are using <br />
 ROWS - how many rows are there in your arrangement (you can use matrix leds) <br />
+APIKEY - Octoprint API Key, can be find in settings -> API -> global api key. do not share this key <br />
 To save the config, press CTRL X , Y , ENTER <br />
 Enter command `npm i` to install all the dependencies of the project